mostlysecurity/CastSnip/README.md

 # CastSnip
 Taking snips of podcasts and posting them online

+## Use
+You are free to use this any way you like.
+I tried to give credit to online resources I used, if I missed something let me know and I'll fix it.
+If you feel so inclined, you can always [download the app from the App Store](https://itunes.apple.com/us/app/cast-snip/id1439722076?ls=1&mt=8) and do the little "tip jar" inapp purchase.
+(It also unlocks a few additional settings...)

 ## History
 I started this project back in the Fall of 2018 because there didn't seem to be any way to make a short clip of a podcast to publish on social media.
 I figured this might be a fun side project to help promote the